 FX, MTV Cancel Talk Shows

-, which started off well enough, with ratings around a 1.0, but has fallen as low a 0.3.
+started off well enough, with ratings around a 1.0, but has fallen as low a

 The television industry's top news stories, analysis and blogs of the day.